roweboat123/progressive-automations-home-assistant/README.md

 | V2 | `FE60` | `FE61` | `FE62` | Hardware validated on RT-BT1 |
 | V1 | `FF12` | `FF01` | `FF02` | Supported by the integration; less extensively hardware validated |

-The integration is actuator-centric and does not assume that the RT-BT1 is attached to a desk or table.
+The integration is actuator-centric and does not assume what is attached to the RT-BT1.

 ## Requirements

 - Home Assistant with a working Bluetooth adapter or Bluetooth proxy path capable of reaching the RT-BT1.
-- A Progressive Automations RT-BT1-compatible controller.
+- A Progressive Automations RT-BT1-compatible controller. (https://www.progressiveautomations.ca/products/rt-bt1)
 - For local brand images, Home Assistant 2026.3 or newer is recommended.

 The stable release was validated on Home Assistant 2026.8.x.
 Older Home Assistant releases may work, but are not currently part of the tested support matrix.